Do Pen Design, Feedbunk Space and Stocking Density Affect Digestive Health?

 Objectives

-Portable fencing will be used to modify the shape of pens in a research feedlot.
-The researchers will compare three stocking rates (industry standard 15m2 per head, vs. 30 or 7.5 m2), each with two different feed bunk allowances (1 vs 2 feet per head).
-A total of 900 head of steers will be fed for 116 days in each of three years (50 head per pen).
-Cattle will be fed twice daily, using slick bunk management.
+Portable fencing was used to modify the shape of pens in a research feedlot.
+The researchers compared three stocking rates (industry standard 15m2 vs. 30 or 7.5 m2 per head or 161 vs. 323 or 81 square feet), each with two different feed bunk allowances (0.3 vs. 0.6 m per head, or 1 vs. 2 feet).
+A total of 900 head of steers were fed for 116 days in each of three years (50 head per pen).
+Cattle were fed once daily, using slick bunk management.

-Animals will be weighed every 28d, and intake will be measured on a pen basis.
-Six head per pen will be fitted with rumen pH monitors as well as accelerometers to track animal activity.
-Animal standing, lying, feeding, drinking, and interactive behavior will be monitored by video.
-Animal temperament will be evaluated using chute behavior score and exit speed on weigh days.
-Hair cortisol will be measured as an indicator of stress.
-Carcass grade, bruising, liver abscesses, gut tissue and digesta samples will be collected at slaughter.
+Animals were weighed every 28 days, and intake was measured on a pen basis.
+Three animals per pen were fitted with rumen pH monitors.
+Animal standing, lying, feeding, drinking, and interactive behavior was monitored by video.
+Animal temperament was evaluated using chute behavior score and exit speed on weigh days.
+Hair cortisol was measured as an indicator of stress.
+Carcass grade and liver abscesses were evaluated at slaughter.